rajanim/selective-search/README.md

 # Current Implementation
 Selective Search is programmed in Scala.
-It extends libraries of Apache Spark MLLib for unsupervised clustering and Apache Solr libraries for Search and Information Retrieval.
+It extends libraries of Apache Spark MLLib for unsupervised clustering and distributed computing, Apache Solr libraries for Search and Information Retrieval.

 ## Technology Stack
 * Programming language : Scala